 He was thankful to be able to run, stay injury-free, and put on a show for the crowd.
 He thanked them profusely for having supported him over the years.

 Bolt also spoke about how the death in April of his close friend, Olympic high jump silver medalist Germaine Mason, impacted him.

 According to a BBC report, a fruit vendor who came from where Bolt grew up was in Kingston to witness Bolt’s last race in Jamaica.
-He echoed the sentiment of many a track and field enthusiast: “I wish Usain Bolt could run for another 40 years.
+He echoed the sentiment of many track and field enthusiasts: “I wish Usain Bolt could run for another 40 years.
 He is going to be missed.”